Nephroptosis: Diagnosis

 Diagnosis is contemplated based upon patient symptoms.
 Diagnosis is confirmed during intravenous urography, by obtaining erect and supine films.
 The renal DMSA scan may show decreased counts in the sitting position compared with supine scan.

 Treatment

-Nephropexy was performed in the past to stabilize the kidney, but presently surgery is not recommended in asymptomatic patients.
-A nephropexy does not guarantee the symptoms will go away.
-Laparoscopic nephropexy has recently become available for selected symptomatic patients.
+Nephropexy (a surgical repositioning of the kidney) is sometimes performed to stabilize the kidney in selected symptomatic patients.
+However, the surgery does not guarantee the symptoms will go away.
+Nephropexy is not recommended in asymptomatic patients.